The North Carolina International Terminal

 The City of Southport, the five other municipalities in the vicinity of the proposed container terminal, several environmental organizations, and Congressman Mike McIntyre have made statements or adopted resolutions of opposition to the North Carolina International Terminal.

 On July 27, 2011, following disclosure that the State Ports Authority was planning to build a plant at the State port at Morehead City to melt solid sulfur for onward shipping in the molten state, the Governor issued Executive Order No. 99, reciting that “it is important for state-owned and state-operated facilities to work with local governments and private neighbors to coordinate activities in such a manner that they may have an overall positive impact in the community of which they are a part.”
 Inasmuch as all six local governments in the Southport area have issued resolutions of opposition to the planned terminal on the basis of incompatibility with the local economy, which is based on the quality of life and the unique coastal environment, this Executive Order would by its terms prohibit further consideration of the planned container terminal.
-Nevertheless, the State Ports Authority and the NC Department of Transportation continue planning for the terminal.
+Nevertheless, the State Ports Authority and the NC Department of Transportation continue to regard the project as “viable.”

 Is It Over?